Liaison Office: Basic Concepts

-In a previous article we explained the different India Market Entry Options, and here we`ll talk about one of those options.
-A Liaison Office is one of the simplest options for foreign companies when you want to set up your own subsidiary in India, but it is also one of the most limited.
-This article helps you understand what a Liaison Office is, when it’s right for you and helps you understand the Legal Position of Liaison Offices.
+In our previous article, we explained the different India Market Entry Strategies and the options for company formation.
+Here we will focus on just one of those options: the Liaison Office.
+We write a separate article about this as it is one of the popular options for foreign companies to enter into the Indian market to test the water without creating a new entity.
+This article helps you understand what a Liaison Office is, when is it right for you and gives you an understanding of the Legal Position of a Liaison Office.

 What is a Liaison Office?